Biomedical engineering is a great course which offers many opportunities and has allowed me to have a wider range of knowledge.Allayah

 Entry requirements are typically 32-122 UCAS points including minimum 5 GCSEs (including Maths, English Language and Science).
 However students who have typically:

-5 GCSEs grade C/4 or above (including Maths, English, Science)
+5 GCSEs grade C/4 or above (including Maths, English Language, Science)

 The course will provide you with further Science and Maths knowledge and understanding that underpins Biomedical Engineering and support developing your higher education learning skills in Science and Maths to support your further pursuit of studying Biomedical Engineering.